TralaEngineering/TralaGithubActions/README.md

-# TralaGithubActions
+# Trala Terraform Action
-A repository containing actions for complex tasks.
+A repository containing the complex action for deploying to terraform.

-NOTE: DO NOT STORE ANY INTERNAL KEYS OR PROPERTIES HERE AS IT IS PUBLIC.
-ALL ACTIONS ARE REQUIRED TO TAKE THOSE PROPERTIES AND KEYS AS INPUT VALUES